sib-swiss/sparql-llm/README.md

 * Function to automatically parse and validate SPARQL queries based on a endpoint VoID description.
 * A complete reusable system to deploy a LLM chat system with web UI, API and vector database, designed to help users to write SPARQL queries for a given set of endpoints by exploiting metadata uploaded to the endpoints (WIP).
 * The deployment configuration for **[chat.expasy.org](https://chat.expasy.org)** the LLM chat system to help users accessing the endpoints maintained at the [SIB](https://www.sib.swiss/).

+> You can quickly check if an endpoint contains the expected metadata at [sib-swiss.github.io/sparql-editor/check](https://sib-swiss.github.io/sparql-editor/check)

 ## 🪄 Reusable components